openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Request {#vp_token_request}

 A VP Token is requested by adding a new top-level element `vp_token` to the `claims` parameter.
+This element contains a `presentation_definition` element as defined below.

+`presentation_definition` comprises an `identifier` and a `value`.
+The `identifier` is a short string that identifies the type of `presentation_definition`, and the `value` is a JSON object whose contents are determined from the  definition of the `identifier`, i.e.

+	"vp_token": {
+		"presentation_definition": {
+			"identifier": "e.g. pev1|pev2....|remote",
+			"value": {
+				"as required": "by the definition of identifier"
+			}
+		}
+	}

+This document defines 2 `presentation_definition` `identifier`s.
+Other documents may define additional `presentation_definition` `identifier`s, or an IANA registry may be established for publishing these `identifier`s.

+### The remote identifier

+The purpose of the remote identifier is to tell the recipient where the `presentation_definition` can be obtained, and in what syntaxes it can be obtained.

+The `identifier` string is "remote".

+The value MUST contain:

+- a "policy_server" property whose value is a https URL referencing a `presentation_definition` on a policy server, and
+- a "policy_formats" property containing an array that lists the different syntaxes supported for downloading this `presentation_definition`.

+	"vp_token": {
+		"presentation_definition": {
+			"identifier": "remote",
+			"value": {
+				"policy_server": "https://host/path?policyRef=<string reference to policy>",
+				"policy_formats": ["format1", "format2", "pev1", "etc"]
+			}
+		}
+	}

+### Presentation Exchange v1 identifier

+The purpose of the presentation exchange v1 identifier is to include a `presentation_definition` in the syntax that is specified in Section 4 of [@!DIF.PresentationExchange].

+The `identifier` string is "pev1".

-This element contains a `presentation_definition` element as defined in Section 4 of [@!DIF.PresentationExchange].
+The value MUST be a `presentation_definition` element as defined in Section 4 of [@!DIF.PresentationExchange].

 Please note this draft defines a profile of [@!DIF.PresentationExchange] as follows: